Josee9988/project-template/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 <!--  📛📛
 Please include a summary of the change and/or which issue is fixed.
-Also include relevant motivation and context.
+Also, include relevant motivation and context.
 List any dependencies that are required for this change if there are any.
 📛📛 -->